![]() |

 NVIS ready with radio as center insulator |

 Output was 1 watt.
-Total weight with dipole, batteries and carrying case was just under 4 pounds and the Bobcat was 6x9x3 inches in size.
+Total weight with dipole, batteries and carrying case was just under 4 pounds and the Bobcat was 2x3x8 inches in size and weighed 3 pounds with the bag and antenna kit.
 Quite a feat for the time in which it was offered.

 But the price?
 At $379, I don't believe too many sold and the Bobcats soon disappeared from the market.